-The Questions tab in Phoebe includes compliance and other questions needed for department and IAO MTA request review, similar to the questions found on the Material Request Form.
-Depending on the type of material you are requesting, additional sub-questions will open on the screen.
+The Questions tab in Phoebe includes compliance and other questions needed for department and IAO MTA/DUA request review, similar to the questions found on the prior paper-based forms.
+Depending on the type of material or data you are requesting, additional sub-questions will open on the screen.
 The Principal Investigator or Lab Manager must complete the Questions tab before you can submit your Material Request to IAO.

 To fill out the questions, click the Show button on the General Questions panel.
-See Preparing Your MTA Request: Questions Tab for the text of the questions and some links to guidance.
+See Preparing Your MTA/DUA Request: Questions Tab for the text of the questions and some links to guidance.

 Attachments and Notes tab

-Use this panel to upload your MTA request files.
-PDF is preferred.
+Use this panel to upload your MTA/DUA request files.
+Unsigned Word documents are preferred.

-- Attach a copy of any compliance documents, such as a CPHS protocol approval letter, and select “Compliance Documents” as the file type.
+- Attach a copy of any compliance documents, such as a CPHS protocol approval letter, or Data Management Plans, and select “Compliance Documents” as the file type.
 Please specify the type of document you are uploading.

-- Attach a brief description of how the materials will be used and select “Other” as the file type.
+- Attach a brief description of how the materials or data will be used and select “Other” as the file type.
 For the description, add “Description of material use” or equivalent.